sarl/sarl-jekyll-website/docs/official/reference/general/Script.md

 ```

-> **_Note:_** If the `package` keyword is not used, the default package will be used.
-The default
-> package has an empty name.
-It is recommended in the SARL Best Practices to specify a package's
+<p markdown="1"><span class="label label-info">Note</span> If the `package` keyword is not used, the default package will be used.
+The default package has an empty name.
+It is recommended in the SARL Best Practices to specify a package's name.</p>
-> name.

 ## 2. Import Directive